ZimehrAbbasi/GreyPress/README.md

 ### Sample output

-These are sample outputs of an RGB image for various `decomposition percentage`s.
+These are sample outputs of an RGB image for various `resolution percentage's`.

 <img src="images/rgb.png" width=300 align=right>